-If you’re reading this and you’re also a dark-skinned woman then- and I’m not saying this is everyone’s truth- you can probably relate to the feelings I had about myself and my skin tone, the backwards “compliments” and the harsh sting of colorism in the music you listened to, what you saw on television, dating, within your own family and so on.
+If you’re reading this and you’re also a dark-skinned woman then- and I’m not saying this is everyone’s truth- you can probably relate to the feelings I had about myself and my skin tone, the backward “compliments” and the harsh sting of colorism in the music you listened to, what you saw on television, dating, within your own family and so on.

-And you probably can also relate to the fact that a lot of the things that stung when you were a child or teenager didn’t suddenly wash away as soon as you became older.
+And you probably can also relate to the fact that a lot of the things that stung when you were a child or teenager didn’t suddenly wash away as soon as you become older.
 It took time and some days, for me, it's still taking time.
-I mean, I’m comfortable enough in my skin now to know that having a darker skin tone doesn’t make me inadequate, undesirable or undeserving but sometimes I'm triggered by what I continue to see on social media and elsewhere.
+I mean, I’m comfortable enough in my skin now to know that having a darker skin tone doesn’t make me inadequate, undesirable, or undeserving but sometimes I'm triggered by what I continue to see on social media and elsewhere.